p4ulcristian/parenoia/README.md

 1. Connection to REPL somehow, ideally both Clojure and ClojureScript.
 2. After REPL possibility to eval code like in calva.
 3. (Plan for me) Make a webapp not compiled, but running REPL on the server and update only code.
 Only send new code to server, maybe skip Docker 🤞
 4. Move-form.
-Seriously, how longer do we want to refactor by hand?
-Wake up, Clojure needs this (or just me, I am a lazy coder).
+I don't want to manually refactor.
+I need this frequently.
     - reference: https://github.com/clojure-lsp/clojure-lsp/issues/566
     - How I imagine it:
       1. (user) Click rename